RobertoBochet/pogoraidbot/README.md

 ### Redis

-The bot requires a dedicated instance of Redis database.
+The bot requires a Redis database.

 Refer to this [link](https://redis.io/).